 They want to impeach Donald Trump.

-This this is a horrible choice for for for conservatives, because that means you're gonna have to hold your nose and vote for weak people.
+This is a horrible choice for conservatives because that means you're going to have to hold your nose and vote for weak people, a lot of people.

 That's why I say they better hope a good Republican not running against them.